LuisAlva1987/American_Hospital_Association_Survey/README.md

 ![image](https://github.com/Luis102487/patients_survey/assets/96627296/47c269da-d1a5-444f-bb0e-839db084606c)

 > According to the survey hospitals struggle in the area of 'Communication about Medicines' but excel at 'Discharge Information'
 > 'Communication about Medicines' area measured received the highest poor rate with a 20% of participants surveyed stating that manage of this area was poor.
 Followed by 'Discharge Information' at a 14%; surprisingly this measure also received the highest good rating of all the areas measured in the latest survey.
-This show that for this specific measure there was not middle ground participants in the survey either like it or disliked the management of 'Discharge Information'
+This show that for this specific measure there was not middle ground participants in the survey either like it or disliked the management of 'Discharge Information' and a lot of potential for opportunity.

 try some feature engeenering maybe